 Best for: Saturday lunch made wonderful with afternoon tea.

-While you can enjoy a Cornish cream tea every day at St Michael’s overlooking the sea, the real star of the show is on Saturdays.
+While you can enjoy a Cornish cream tea every day at St Michael’s overlooking the sea, I think the real star of the show is on Saturdays.

 The best afternoon tea in Cornwall will be the one which most appeals to you from the above list.
-You can be sure that each and every one is unique and delicious, so feel confident taking your pick.
+But I know that each and every one is unique and delicious, so feel confident taking your pick!